An Illuminated History of the Asian Classics Input Project

 ACIP moves its headquarters from New York City, where it had been based since 1987, to new offices in the recently completed Red Western Tower in Sedona, Arizona, which also houses the Asian Classics Institute (ACI) and the Sedona College of International Management (SCIM).
 The ancient teachings that ACIP finds and preserves serve as the basis for the SCIM curriculum, including the modern business classes being taught by The Diamond Cutter Institute at our new college and in dozens of countries around the world.

-ACIP opens negotiations to tap a rich source of Sanskrit Buddhist material in Nepal, working with the Nagarjuna Institute in Kathmandu.
-We purchase land in Varanasi for the purpose of establishing a college of Sanskrit, Tibetan and Chinese language study.
-The vision is to create a new generation of translators worldwide, to preserve and disseminate the Buddhist tradition that is in great danger of being lost as the older generation of Tibetan scholars fades away.
+ACIP opens negotiations to tap a rich source of Sanskrit Ancient Asian material in Nepal, working with the Nagarjuna Institute in Kathmandu.
+We purchase land in Varanasi for the purpose of establishing a college of Sanskrit, West Chinese and Chinese language study.
+The vision is to create a new generation of translators worldwide, to preserve and disseminate the Ancient Asian tradition that is in great danger of being lost as the older generation of scholars fades away.

-ACIP holds its first international translator program in Sedona, opening its doors to 11 qualified translators training to process and produce translations of the great treatises on Buddhism into English, Spanish, German, Russian and modern Mandarin.
+ACIP holds its first international translator program in Sedona, opening its doors to 11 qualified translators training to process and produce translations of the great treatises on Ancient Asian Wisdom into English, Spanish, German, Russian and modern Mandarin.
 The first 5 day Soft Power event in Shenzhen, China, officially launches ACIP’s Chinese translation program, with over 50 attending.

 ACIP partners with Nagarjuna Institute of Buddhist Studies in Katmandhu, Nepal, where they to create an input center to specifically to transcribe Sanskrit Newari manuscripts.